Tucson to San Antonio trains

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the train or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-How long is the train journey from Chicago to San Antonio?
+How long is the train journey from Tucson to San Antonio?

-The distance between Chicago and San Antonio is approximately 1053 miles, or 1694 kilometers.
-The average train journey between these two cities takes 52 hours and 28 minutes, although the absolute fastest you could get there is 32 hours and 10 minutes.
+The distance between Tucson and San Antonio is approximately 762 miles, or 1226 kilometers.
+The average train journey between these two cities takes 18 hours and 35 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 When are trains the most crowded?

 Trains departing from Tucson to San Antonio tend to have the most passengers on Sunday.
 With higher demand ticket prices also tend to be higher on Sunday.
 If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Friday as the least number of people tend to travel then.